Hudson-1/Connect4Robot/README.md

 ## Next Steps
 - Make the game fully automated with computer vision so no computer input is needed
-- add a hopper for the robot
+- Add a hopper for the robot
-- add a collection system, make the game entirely close loop
+- Add a collection system, make the game entirely closed loop

 ## Credits
 - **[zakuraevs](https://github.com/zakuraevs/connect4-ai)**: Base solver and pygame implementation